ricardo-pc/STAT243-GA-DEV/README.md

 print(f"Penalized cross-validated R^2: {result3["R2pen"]}")
 ```

-    Number of selected variables: 13
+    Number of selected variables: 14
-    Selected variable indices: [6, 7, 8, 9, 11, 12, 13, 15, 16, 17, 19, 21, 25]
+    Selected variable indices: [0, 2, 7, 9, 10, 12, 13, 14, 15, 19, 22, 24, 25, 26]
-    Cross-validated R^2: 0.7841303736205689
+    Cross-validated R^2: 0.7884846997732355
-    Penalized cross-validated R^2: 0.7841303736205689
+    Penalized cross-validated R^2: 0.7884846997732355

 Then, we change the parent_selection from the default “rank” to
 “tournament” and the crossover_type from the default “single” to
 “double”.
-We can see that this run results a similar *R*<sup>2</sup> but
+We (usually) see that this run results in a similar
-with fewer parameters.
-This demonstrates that these parent selection and
+*R*<sup>2</sup> but with fewer parameters.
+This demonstrates that these
-crossover methods help find the best predictors in fewer generations.
+parent selection and crossover methods can help find the best predictors
+in fewer generations.
+This makes sense because, for example, tournament
+selection applies more selective pressure than rank-based selection.

 ``` python
 result4 = select(X=X_scaled, y=y_baseball, model_type="linear",